JohelEGP/proposals/number_concepts.md

 - associativity is over-constraining, and
 - users generally accept "associative enough".

-It occurred to us that we can work around this issue in the same way integer type division works.
+It occurred to us that we can work around this issue in the same way integer type division [32] works.
 `3 / 2` is conceptually carried out in real numbers, resulting in $1.5$.
 Then, the operator `/` yields $1.5$ with the fractional part discarded, resulting in `1`.

-_`addition-with`_ is specified similarly to integer type division.
+_`addition-with`_ is specified similarly to integer type division [32].
 That relaxes the associativity to "associative enough".
 _`addition-with`_ requires that `a + b` performs the addition [20] 𝘍 in an unspecified set.
 Then, it requires that `+` yields 𝘍 by mapping it to a value of the type of the result.